opnfv/opnfvdocs/docs/templates/installation-instructions.rst

 <EXAMPLE>:

 Now that the OPNFV environment has been created, and before the post installation configurations is started, perform a system health check from the Fuel GUI:

-- Select the “Health check” TAB.
+- Select the "Health check" TAB.
 - Select all test-cases
-- And click “Run tests”
+- And click "Run tests"

 All test cases except the following should pass: